Onyenso/Main/README.md

 - [Recover](#recover)

 ### Filter
-[Filter](/Filter) is a program that applies a filter of the user's choice to an image.
+[Filter](/Filter) is a program that applies filters to BMP images.
 It is built completely with C.

 #### Project Description